python/cpython/Doc/library/multiprocessing.rst

-   The ``'d'`` and ``'i'`` arguments used when creating ``num`` and ``arr`` are typecodes of the kind used by the :mod:`array` module: ``'d'`` indicates a double precision float and ``'i'`` inidicates a signed integer.
+   The ``'d'`` and ``'i'`` arguments used when creating ``num`` and ``arr`` are typecodes of the kind used by the :mod:`array` module: ``'d'`` indicates a double precision float and ``'i'`` indicates a signed integer.
 These shared objects will be process and thread safe.

    For more flexibility in using shared memory one can use the